f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/README.md

 **Note:** the AWS access key ID/secret key requires full access permissions for the following AWS resources: Auto Scale Groups, Instances, SQS, S3, CloudWatch, and CloudFormation.
 Additionally, you need list, create, and delete permissions for the IAM role/rolePolicy/InstanceProfile.
 For quicker testing, assign a AdministratorAccess policy to your keys.

-8. Open BIG-IQ CM in a web browser by using the public IP address with https, for example: ``https://<public_ip>``
+8a. **[new VPC/demo app CFT]** Open BIG-IQ CM in a web browser by using the public IP address with https, for example: ``https://<public_ip>``

    * Use the username `admin`.
    * Click the Applications tab > APPLICATIONS.
 An application demo protected with an F5 Web Application Firewall (WAF) is displayed.
    * You can manage the Service Scaling Group by clicking the Application tab > ENVIRONMENTS > Service Scaling Groups.

+8b. **[existing VPC/no demo app CFT]** Open BIG-IQ CM in a web browser by using the public IP address with https, for example: ``https://<public_ip>``

+   * Use the username `admin`.
+   * You can manage the Service Scaling Group by clicking the Application tab > ENVIRONMENTS > Service Scaling Groups.
+   * Click the Applications tab > APPLICATIONS.
+Create.
+Select `Default-AWS-f5-HTTPS-WAF-lb-template`.
+    - Name: your application name
+    - Domain Names: your application domain names
+    - Environment: select the available Service Scaling Group
+    - Name of Classic Load Balancer: the name of your ELB (EC2 > Load Balancing > Load Balancers)
+    - Listeners: your application ports (e.g. `TCP/443 - TCP/443` and `TCP/80 - TCP/80`)
+    - Servers's IP Address: your application server's IP addresses

 For more information, go to [the BIG-IP Cloud Edition Knowledge Center](https://support.f5.com/csp/knowledge-center/software/BIG-IP?module=BIG-IP%20Cloud%20Edition).

-**Note:** If the application deployment fails, click Retry.

 Teardown instructions
 ---------------------